Awethon/awethon.github.io/content/posts/scala-wrappers.md

     with AllInOneProvider[F]
 {{< / highlight >}}
 \
-We managed to hide all the ugly stuff behind AllInOneProvider trait and provider traits, but it's hard to reason about provided dependencies and their initialization.
+Finally, we have managed to hide all the ugly stuff behind AllInOneProvider trait and provider traits, but it's hard to track the provided dependencies and their initialization.
-Initialization of components itself looks clean, but there's a strong feeling that Tagless Final went wrong and functional code shouldn't be written this way.
+Yes, it looks clean, but the code now smells even more.
+As this dependency provision is very exotic and completely unmaintainable.
+Not only that but such encoding of dependencies is very unnatural for Tagless Final and functional programming in general.

 ## Classic wrapper class

-Writing a wrapper using a class is a standard way of doing it in OOP languages.
-The question is how well it is able to handle Tagless Final.
-Let's take a look at how would wrappers look with plain, `Future`, and `F[_]` values.
+Who would have thought that the classic way of doing things is the best way?
+The way that was designed for OOP languages works incredibly well in Scala with both Tagless Final and Scala Future.
+But I'm getting ahead of myself.
+Let's introduce the same logging wrapper but using a classic wrapper class.
+And let's do it for plain values, then for `Future` and finally for `F[_]`.

 {{< highlight scala >}}
 class LoggedItemDaoWrapper(itemDao: ItemDao)
   extends ItemDao with StrictLogging {